 It is not solely art that has occupied Kate’s time.
 She has gained a Royal Horticultural Society qualification in Horticulture and Garden Design; various pets including dogs, cats and chickens; and of course her two sons…all of which have, in their own way, influenced her art.

 Kate’s inspiration and drive comes from both her immediate environment, and the work produced by other artists.
-She greatly admires old masters such as Degas and Whistler, as well as contemporary artists such as Lucian Freud and Jenny Saville.
+She greatly admires old masters such as Turner, as well as more contemporary artists such as Cy Twombly and Howard Hodgkin.
 Her local landscape of the Waveney Valley, with it’s wide swathes of lush grazing marsh, pellucid dykes and tranquil rivers under a vast sky never fail to move Kate.
-She walks through this beautiful place on a daily basis, noting the subtle seasonal shifts and taking inspiration for her contemporary landscape paintings.
+She walks through this beautiful place on a daily basis, noting the subtle seasonal shifts and taking inspiration for her contemporary landscape paintings

-Presently Kate is studying for a Fine Art Master’s degree at Norwich University of the Arts and is the current recipient of the Fred Dubery Scholarship Award.
+Kate recently gained a Fine Art Masters with distinction from Norwich University of the Arts and was a recipient of the Fred Dubery Scholarship awarded by East Anglia Art Fund.
 The work Kate produces is diverse and varied, but throughout her art is an atmospheric, sensitive and emotive thread, binding the pieces together with place, mood and light.